You are here : Home > Insights > How can organisations prepare Generation X to be effective future leaders?

-What are the major challenges for organisations preparing Generation X to be effective future leaders?
+How can organisations prepare Generation X to be effective future leaders?

 Leadership styles must evolve as we move towards 2020

 Leaders need to evolve from micro-management to a more collaborative leadership style to reflect the changing demographics of the workplace.

 Technology’s greatest role in the workplace is in Learning & Development

-The challenge for organisations however, is ensuring that technology learning tools are deployed to the greatest effect and are not just used for technology’s sake.
+Technology continues to revolutionise how people work, live and learn.
+Technology has the most important role to play for leaders in learning and development.The challenge for organisations however, is ensuring that technology learning tools are deployed to the greatest effect and are not just used for technology’s sake.

 Generation X need to be given hands-on leadership experience and to be coached

 To develop their leadership skills, Generation X need to be provided hands-on experience, coaching/mentoring and talent mobility opportunities, the opportunity for international assignments and cross-functional movement.